VSupunK/React-Learning-Zero2Herro/2. Chapter 02 - Igniting Our App/Theory/Theory.md

 - `Minification`: Compresses code to reduce bundle size.

 - `Code Splitting`: Automatically splits the code into smaller chunks to load resources as needed.

+and some of more cool features of Parcel are:

+- File Watching Algorithm - written in C++
+- Caching - Faster Builds
+- Image Optimization
+- Minification
+- Bundling
+- Compress
+- Consistent Hashing
+- Code Splitting
+- Differential Bundling - support older browsers
+- Diagnostic
+- Error Handling
+- HTTPs
+- Tree Shaking - remove unused code
+- Different Build for dev and prod bundles

+## Q: What is `.gitignore`?
+What should we add and not add into it?

+A: `.gitignore` is a file that specifies which files or derectories Git should ignore.
+You should add files that are not necessary for source control like n`ode_modules`, .`parcel-cache`, and build artifacts.
+Avoid adding files critical for the project's structure or configuration.

+## Q: What is the difference between `package.json` and `package-lock.json` files?

+A: `package.json` contains metadata and project dependencies, while `package-lock.json` locks the versions of dependencies to ensure reproducible builds.